As an NCHA videographer, you are required to provide judges with copies of classes at the immediate end of the show.

 False

-In a multiple judge show only the highest ranking judge will take the DVDs home.
+In a multiple judge show only the highest ranking judge will take the approved media home.

 True